aws-deepracer/aws-deepracer-i2c-pkg/README.md

 ## Overview

-The DeepRacer Device Info ROS package creates the *battery_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
+The DeepRacer I2C ROS package creates the *battery_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
 More details about the application and the components can be found [here](https://github.com/aws-racer/aws-deepracer-launcher).

 This node is responsible for providing the vehicle battery level information.
 It provides functions to read the battery level values from the I2C bus and return the corresponding level information.